 Facebook games aren’t going anywhere, as they clearly provide value to an audience that is happy to pay for virtual cows.
 But, the organic growth is slowing down throughout the sector, and the massive cash that companies like Zynga have accumulated won’t be able to sustain the growth forever.
 But, it’s a good time to be Facebook, as the combination of a 30% tax on microtransactions and what I expect to be a nice big uptick on advertising for games (easiest way to convert cash -> users is facebook ads) should allow the company to actually cash in on the work they’ve done to create the world’s biggest social network.
 As for Zynga, I expect them to try to make their own social network and fail miserably, based on the quality of their engineering so far.

 This entry was posted on May 8, 2010 at 4:00 pm and is filed under Game Development.
 Tagged: facebook, login, social gaming, zynga.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Sorry, the comment form is closed at this time.